Campaign Setup

 • Browser Language Header - preferred language passed by visitors' browsers; useful when creating localized landing pages and content

-• This will then show you in the Performance Reports the overall percentage of your pops that went over your set Engagement Rate time
+• This metric will show you in the Performance Reports the overall percentage of your visitors that went over your set Engagement Rate time

 • Each campaign setup page has a textbox where you can enter the campaign priority, a positive numeric value, where 1 is the highest priority.